CodeMasterChef/gitvani.github.io/_posts/2019-08-26-ubuntu-set-path-when-reboot.md

-We need to config NODE_ENV when we reboot server.
-To set NODE_ENV open terminal and open /etc/profile:
+We can config NODE_ENV when we reboot server.

+To set NODE_ENV, we can edit file /etc/profile:

 ```
 sudo nano /etc/profile